|Trading Hours (GMT):07:00 -20:59|

 - Auto trade software available

-- Wide Asset Selection including bonds, stock trading, commodities, forex trading, crypto, indices and ETFs.
+- Wide Asset Selection including bonds, stock trading, commodities, forex trading, indices and ETFs.

 SMI20 Trading Main FAQs